 The artist’s research is scholastic and yet his notes are graphic, rather than written.
 He discusses his work not as a finished product, but as process-based research; open-ended and in continuous development.

 In 2009 he won the Premio Cairo Award (Italy) and in 2010 he was awarded the New York Prize, bestowed by the Italian Ministry of Foreign Affairs.
-His artist residencies have included working at The International Studio and Curatorial Program, ISCP Centre, New York (2010); the Civitella Ranieri Foundation, Italy (2011); the Nirox Foundation, in Johannesburg (2012) and most recently at The Fountainhead Residency, Miami (2013).
+His artist residencies have included working at The International Studio and Curatorial Program, ISCP Centre, New York (2010); The Nirox Foundation, in Johannesburg (2012) and most recently at The Fountainhead Residency, Miami (2013).

 Recent solo exhibitions include: SPAD SVII, Galleria Nazionale d'Arte Moderna, Rome (2014); Pietro Ruffo: Liberty House, Siena, Chiesa Monti (2014); Pietro Ruffo, SOYEZ RÉALISTE.
 DEMANDEZ L'IMPOSSIBLE, Galleria Franca Mancini, Pesaro (2014), Irhal, Irhal, Galleria Lorcan O’Neill, Rome (2012); The Political Gymnasium, Blain|Southern, London (2012); Complex Instant, All-Russian Museum of Decorative Applied and Folk Art, part of the special projects of the fourth biennale of Moscow (2011); Negative Liberty, Caffè Florian, Venice (2011); L’enfer c’est les autres, Galerie di Meo, Paris (2011); I sei traditori della libertà, Fondazione Pastificio Cerere, Rome (2010); Pietro Ruffo, Museo Arte Contemporanea di Ravenna (2009); Confini, Museo archeologico Rossi, Ventimiglia (2008) and Flag, Galleria AKA, Rome (2005).
 Ruffo has also worked on a number of public projects, including a sculptural proposal for Ground Zero in New York.

-Ruffo’s work is in several public and private collections, including Deutsche Bank Foundation, New York, IL, M.A.M.B.O Museo d’arte moderna di Bologna, MAXXI Museum in Rome and the Centro D’Arte Contemporanea of Algers.
+Ruffo’s work is in several public and private collections, including Deutsche Bank Foundation, New York, IL, M.A.M.B.O Museo d’arte moderna di Bologna and MAXXI Museum in Rome.